limemane/usb-rsync-remote/README.md

 ### How does it works

 A small Python script has to run on the computer where the remote is plugged.
-When the USB remote button is pressed, a serial commend is sent to the computer.
+When the USB remote button is pressed, a serial command is sent to the computer.
-As soon as the command is read by the Python script, a bash script containing the rsync command of your choice is started by the Python script, and rsync logs are formatted and sent to the USB remote.
+As soon as the command is read by the Python script, a bash script containing the rsync command of your choice is started by the Python script, and rsync logs are then formatted and sent to the USB remote.

 ### Hardware involved